 Neurocardiovascular Physiology Group

-Our group aims to understand how the brain communicates with vital organs, like the heart and kidneys, during illness.
+Our group aims to understand how the brain communicates with vital organs such as the heart and kidneys, during illness.
 By employing cutting-edge genetic engineering techniques, we explore ways to modify these interactions to improve patients’ outcomes.
-We focus on conditions such as heart failure, systemic infection, and inflammation.
+We focus on conditions such as heart failure, systemic infection and inflammation.

 Research interests